wightman/Lists/db/Story.md

 + ListItems

-  For the purposes here, a user or collaborator with valid access permissions is termed a contributor.
+  For the purposes here a user or collaborator with valid access permissions is termed a contributor.

   1. can be added by a contributor
     + ```POST /users/<uId>/lists/<lId>/items```